remorablackflag/GiftList/README.md

+## Solution included
+This repo contains the solution for the task decribed below.

+**Important notes**:

+---
+.

 # Gift List

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.